ozodbekyaxshiboyev/controltech/README.md

 # Controltech
-This is education platform that icludes tasks review <br>
+This is education platform that icludes tasks review for my brothers <br>

 # Installation